wowthemes/wp-docker-bedrock/readme.md

 ## Credits

 This project is our own flavor of an environment created by the 10up team based on work by John Bloch.
 Some additional code was used from easypath/bedrock-docker.
+[Wow Themes](https://www.wow-themes.com)